balmas/tei-digital-age/README.md

   * xml is in the xml folder
   * Greek translation is tlg1396.tlg001.teida-eng1.xml
   * Latin translation is stoa0261.stoa001_3.teida-eng1.xml
-* run reversealignannotations-greekDemo or reversealignannotations-latinDemo XQuery transformation
+* run reversealignannotations-greekDemo or reversealignannotations-latinDemo XQuery transformation scenario
   * Same instructions as above for alignannotations-greekDemo/alignannotations-latinDemo
 * Open newly created digital edition xml
   * this the file created in the previous step, it should be in the digitaleditions directory and is either tlg1396.tlg001.teida-grc1.de.xml or stoa0261.stoa001_3.teida-grc1.de.xml
-* run transformtodisplay-greekDemo or transformtodisplay-latinDemo XSLT Transformation
+* run transformtodisplay-greekDemo or transformtodisplay-latinDemo XSLT Transformation scenario
 * load the resulting html file in your browser (Firefox is preferred)
   * digitaledition/tlg1396.tlg001.teida-grc1.de.html or digitaledition/tlg1396.tlg001.teida-grc1.de.html
   * Note: the syntax viewer frame does not currently work properly in Chrome or Safari.